cloud-66-internal/help.cloud66.com/_maestro/quickstarts/getting_started.md

 ## Deploy your app

-Now everything is ready to go, just hit the *Deploy Stack* button.
+Now everything is ready to go, just hit the *Deploy* button.

 If this is your first deployment you'll be prompted to enter your access credentials for your cloud hosting provider.
 Once you've added these the deployment will begin.